Interstate Custody Arrangements

 To help illustrate this point, consider the following example: Suppose that Wilma and Harold were married in California.
 Harold got a better job in Oregon a few years later so the married couple moved north into Oregon.
 There, Wilma gave birth to their first and only child Ben.
 The family lived together in Oregon for 8 years until Harold became upset with Wilma and left her, moving to Texas and taking Ben with him and planning to divorce Wilma.
 Immediately on getting an apartment in Texas, Harold went to Texas court to ask for a custody award for Ben.
 However, the Texas court is not able to issue an award of custody, as Oregon is Ben's home state and Ben has no significant connections with the state of Texas.
 Wilma is free to go to Delaware state court to request a custody award.
 However, keep in mind that if Harold had removed Ben from Oregon because Wilma had been drinking and physically abusing Ben, then the Texas court may have been able to assert jurisdiction over the case.

 The Constitution of the United States sets up the "Full Faith and Credit Clause" that requires judges to enforce valid judgments and degrees that issue from courts in different states.

 Even with this clause, in the past, judges would routinely disregard interstate child custody arrangements and orders that were validly issued from courts in different states.
 Instead, judges preferred to issue new orders and judgments based on the evidence that was before them at the time.
 This led to much confusion as there could exist several different custody awards all directed towards the same child.
 If one parent went to take a child based on a custody award from state X, it could be that she could be arrested for kidnapping in state Y. However, thanks to the Uniform Child Custody Jurisdiction and Enforcement Act, many of these problems no longer exist.

-Get Free Legal Help with an Interstate Child Custody Arrangement
+Get a Free Interstate Child Custody Arrangement Case Review